soemre/app_manager/README.md

 Explore the [Example App](https://github.com/emresoysuren/app_manager/tree/main/example) to see practical usage examples.

+You can show your support by starring it on GitHub and giving it a like on pub.dev.
+You can also check out [my other packages on pub.dev](https://pub.dev/publishers/emresoysuren.com/packages).

 # Table of Contents
 - [Flutter App Manager (app_manager)](#flutter-app-manager-app_manager)
 - [Getting Started](#getting-started)